Dagger categories via anti-involutions and positivity: Choosing positive Hermitian structures

 such that: \begin{itemize} \item each $P_c$ is non-empty, \item each $(h\colon c \to d(c)) \in P_c$ is a Hermitian fixed point, \item $P$ is closed under transfer. \end{itemize} \end{defn}

-\begin{rem} A necessary and sufficient condition for an anti-involutive category to admit a notion of positivity is that every object admits some Hermitian fixed point structure. \end{rem}
+\begin{rem} A necessary and sufficient condition for an anti-involutive category to admit a positivity notion is that every object admits some Hermitian fixed point structure. \end{rem}

-\begin{ex} If $\mathcal{C}$ is a category with anti-involution in which every object admits some Hermitian structure, we can take $P$ to consist of all Hermitian fixed points.
-This is a notion of positivity and $\mathcal{C}_P = \Herm \mathcal{C}$. \end{ex}
+\begin{ex} If $\mathcal{C}$ is a category with anti-involution in which every object admits some Hermitian fixed points, we can take $P$ to consist of all Hermitian fixed points.
+This is a positivity notion and $\mathcal{C}_P = \Herm \mathcal{C}$. \end{ex}

 \begin{cor} Positivity notions on an anti-involutive category $\calC$ are in bijection with subsets $[P] \subset \pi_0^U(\Herm \mathcal{C})$ such that the composite

 is surjective. \end{cor} \begin{proof} It follows immediately by the lemma above that a subset $[P] \subset \pi_0^U(\Herm \mathcal{C})$ is equivalent to a choice of Hermitian fixed points on some collection of objects of $\mathcal{C}$ that is additionally closed under transfer.
 The condition that the given composite is surjective is equivalent to requiring that for every object $c$ there exists an isomorphic object $c'$ and a Hermitian fixed point $h\colon c' \to dc'$ such that $(c',h\colon c' \to dc') \in P_{c'}$.
 In case such $(c',h)$ exists, we also get that $P_c \neq \emptyset$ by transferring $h$ to $c$.
 Conversely it is clear that the desired composite is surjective if $P_c \neq \emptyset$ for all $c$. \end{proof}